 Tourists watch whale sharks in the Philippines.

-Tourists learn about whale sharks before they swim with them.
+Tourists learn about whale sharks before diving in to swim with them.

-Tourists swim with and take pictures of a whale shark.
+A group of tourists jump in the water to swim alongside and take pictures of a whale shark.